kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 ### Summit Camp, Greenland

 Please note: this use case was originally written in late 2020.
 The dataset has been updated since that time.
 Sometimes Galileo is tracked; sometimes it is not tracked.
 There has also been an equipment change - so you should make sure that you do not interpret small vertical biases at that time.
-Please contact UNAVCO(dmencin@unavco.org) for more information about the site.
+Please contact [UNAVCO](https://unavco.org) if you need more information about the site.

 [University of Nevada Reno](http://geodesy.unr.edu/NGLStationPages/stations/SMM3.sta) continues to do a great job of providing geodetic coordinates for this site.